Page images

 A DIALOGUE between a POET and his SERVANT.

-In Imitation of HORACE, BOOK II.
+In Imitation of HORACE, Book II.
 SAT.
 VII.

-To enter into the beauties of this Satire, it must be remembered, that Slaves, among the Romans, during the Feasts of Saturn, wore their Masters Habits, and were allowed to fay what they pleased.
+To enter into the beauties of this Satire, it must be remembered, that Slaves, among the Romans, during the Feafts of Saturn, wore their Masters Habits, and were allowed to fay what they pleased.

 SERVANT.